 According to Gleanster Research, no matter how many leads you generate, only 25% of those leads are genuine and even have a possibility to convert.
 Of those genuine leads, approximately 79% will not convert into sales.

-So how do you improve the process so that you are chasing fewer low-quality leads and converting more high-quality leads?
+So, how do you improve the process to chase fewer low-quality leads and convert more high-quality leads?

-Lead scoring in marketing is crucial in deciding whether the lead is to be given to sales (Sales Qualified Leads, or SQLs) or continued to be cultivated (Marketing Qualified Leads, or MQLs).
+Lead scoring in marketing is crucial for deciding whether a lead should be given to sales (Sales Qualified Leads, or SQLs) or continued to be cultivated (Marketing Qualified Leads, or MQLs).

-As in any other industry, sales is the lifeblood that facilitates your B-to-B company’s growth.
+As in any other industry, sales are the lifeblood that facilitates your B-to-B company’s growth.

-However, your sales team’s success is inherently limited by time; after all, there are only so many hours in the day where prospects are going to be available to engage with your sales team and start the process to become a customer.
+However, your sales team’s success is inherently limited by time; after all, there are only so many hours in the day when prospects are available to engage with your sales team and begin the process of becoming a customer.

 Your website might serve as a 24/7 way to inform people of who your organization is and what services it provides, but that only places that prospect at the top of the sales funnel; how do you get them to begin flowing down the funnel and into that prized position of ‘customer’?